-Index (API) scores reported in 2000.11 The API score varies between 200 and 1000, and it purports to measure student performance levels, based on the results of statewide testing.
+Index (API) scores, first reported in 2000.
+The API score varies between 200 and 1000, and it purports to measure student performance levels, based on the results of statewide testing.

-Table 1 summarizes the land sales extracted from the CoStar database and the matches between these data and the geographical, topographical, and demographic information associated with their locations.
+Table 1 summarizes the land sales and the matches to the geographical, topographical, and demographic information associated with their locations.
 The average selling price of the land parcels was about \$27 per square foot, and the average transaction was for about 150 thousand square feet.
 But there is considerable variation in the data, and there are a number of large parcels.
 Note that the median parcel transaction involves a 65 thousand square foot lot.